sdaqo/anipy-cli/README.md

 ## Options
 ### Set video quality
-`main.py -q "Your desired quality"`  or `anipy-cli -q "Your desired quality"`
+`anipy-cli -q "Your desired quality"` or `anipy-cli -q "Your desired quality"`

 By default `ani-py-cli` tries to get the best quality avalible.
 You can spify a quality like so: `360/720/1080...` (without the "p" at the end)